sheet by sheet.

 We're not saying this to scare you or to sell you anything.
 We're only telling you because we want to make things better.

-From our carefully selected partners and sustainably sourced paper and wood materials to our local manufacturing partners, we want to make sure the stories behind our products are worth telling.
+From our carefully selected and sustainably sourced paper and wood materials to our local manufacturing facilities, we want to make sure the stories behind our products are worth telling.

 Gelato works with suppliers who offer high quality products and hope that these products will be used satisfactorily and in the long term.